MaximeKjaer/kjaer.io/_posts/2016-09-23-algorithms.md

 $$Pr[\text{candidate } i \text{ is hired}] = \frac{1}{i}$$

+Therefore, the number of candidates we can expect to hire is:

 $$\mathbb{E}[X] = Pr[\text{#} 1 \text{ hired}] + Pr[\text{#} 2 \text{ hired}] + \dots = \frac{1}{1} + \frac{1}{2} + \frac{1}{3} + \dots + \frac{1}{n} = H_n$$

 This is the harmonic number, which is $$H_n = \ln{n}+\mathcal{O}(1)$$.